cathy-chen/zero-to-hero/README.md

 The other portion of this repository will be the Github Pages (gh-pages) branch, which will serve as a basis for our Bootstrap portion.

 If you have any questions before or after the workshop, feel free to contact me at *cathy@hackwestern.com*.

+You can check out the one page site that we created at http://cathy-chen.github.io/zero-to-hero.